martinthomson/is-the-future/draft-thomson-rfcplusplus-label.md

 updated specifications ({{?ZRTPBIS=I-D.zimmermann-rfc6189bis}} and
 {{?HLSBIS=I-D.pantos-hls-rfc8216bis}}).

-If the intent is to reach an IETF audience, then there are many effective methods and venues for publication.
-Input from the academic community is most often provided in the form of papers, but inputs are not limited to any one
-form: blogs, journal articles, source code repositories, and other mediums are widely used, even posts to mailing lists.
-Normative dependencies require a somewhat higher standard of publication, but all of these can be cited if necessary.
+If the intent is to reach an IETF audience, then there are many other venues for publication that achieve the same goal.
+For instance, input from the academic community is often provided in the form of papers.
+Other inputs variously use blogs, journal articles, source code repositories, and even posts to mailing lists.
+For work that is taken as a normative dependency a higher standard of publication is likely necessary, but most of these alternative forms can be cited informatively.

 # RFC == Standards Track